ExLibrisGroup/primo-explore-package/VIEW_CODE/html/README.md

-**Notice :** Any other link in your template will be removed - for security reasons, we will not allow links other than the link to the record to avoid email exploits.
+**Notice :** Any link in your template will be removed - for security reasons, we will not allow links other than the link to the record to avoid email exploits.

  ## Examples